If you haven’t read Chapters One or Two, I recommend starting with those posts first.

 If you’re looking for additional help in the budgeting department, the Joyful Wedding Planner’s got you covered with a: Wedding Vendor Pricing Guide (which provides you with ranges of what the actual cost of wedding-related items / services are so that you can loosely determine your budget <— CRUCIAL!), Tips on Tipping, as well as the SUPER IMPORTANT Budget Spreadsheet and Payment Tracker!

 As I mentioned before, I know that this isn’t the most fun part of wedding planning, but once this portion is figured out everything else will be less stressful because you’ve determined what your collective priorities are and how much you can afford to spend on them.

+P.S.
 In the spirit of full disclosure, I know these posts may seem like I am partnering with The Joyful Wedding Planner / Cultivate What Matters group, but this planner is seriously a head above the rest and was indispensable to me and planning our wedding!
 I just believe in it SO strongly and want to share it with you!!!